 Currently, the best test for histamine intolerance is testing for levels of histamine, DAO, and Zonulin, a compound found to be high if you have leaky gut.
 This test is an integrative blood test and not commonly used by conventional medical practices.
-See more on integrative testing.
+Learn more about The Best Test for Histamine Intolerance.

 Histamine intolerance can result in myriad symptoms and occur hours later after you consume high histamine foods.
 For me, my scalp psoriasis will get worse and itchier, after a high histamine meal, usually within 3-4 hours.
 Reminding me once to watch those histamine rich foods if I have a flare-up.

-Can You Treat Histamine Intolerance and Reduce Psoriasis Flares?
+Can You Resolve Histamine Intolerance and Reduce Psoriasis Flares?

 Unfortunately, you cannot treat food intolerances like histamine intolerance.
 But can resolve them by doing a little detective work.
 You need to determine why your body cannot correctly manage histamine levels.
 Some of the significant causes of histamine overload are: